built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 As you can see from the snippet above, we have built in fetch support (type: "fetch") with the option of creating a custom JavaScript module that provides a custom implementation for a specific type of action or request/response (you can see that we have a type: module and it references a module called local-storage to save and fetch integration preferences).

-To learn more about how to modules see [how to add a module](./how-to-add-a-module.md).
+To learn more about how to modules see [How To Add A Module](./how-to-add-a-module.md).

 We include two examples of endpoint modules in the modules folder: